redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 Namespace allows to restrict children visibility to the filesystem by executing the process within a private namespace.
 Note than every children get a private namespace container at execution time, this even when they are configured under the same sandbox umbrella within config.json.
 Technically namespace relies on Linux kernel 'unshare'

 * **opts** allows to defined generic namespace behavior.
   * **autocreate**: try to create source mount point when they does not exist.
-If mountpath does not exist and creation fail, fedid-binding will refuse to start.
+If mountpath does not exist and creation fail, sec-gate-fedid-binding will refuse to start.
   * **hostname**: change namespace hostname when UTS is unshare
   * **bwrap**: specify a custom brwap file

-* **shares**: defines what existing namespace you import from fedid-binding to forked children.
+* **shares**: defines what existing namespace you import from sec-gate-fedid-binding to forked children.
 Shares support 'default','disable','enable' tags.
 Default depend on the hosting environment but generally match with 'enable'.
   * **all**: set all following namespaces.
   * **users**: allow or not access to core userspace.
-When 'disable' children visible UID/GID do not match with hosting environment. *Note that in order to simplify developer live fedid-binding will set a 'fake' uid/gid matching with the one define with namespace->acls.*
+When 'disable' children visible UID/GID do not match with hosting environment. *Note that in order to simplify developer live sec-gate-fedid-binding will set a 'fake' uid/gid matching with the one define with namespace->acls.*
   * **cgroup**: when 'disable' children see a new empty cgroup.
 This even if previously defined cgroups still apply.
   * **net**: remove network visibility.
 When 'disable' the only remaining available network is 'localhost'.
 This mode allows the children to exchange with the hosting environment, while preventing them from accessing the Internet.
   * **ipc**: equivalent to 'net' restriction but for Linux 'ipc' mgsset/get system call.